 - Apprenticeships and traineeships

 One of the best places to get information about Australian apprenticeships and traineeships is the Australian Apprenticeships Pathways website.
-One great resources they have is the Career Interest Activity Tool, which can take you step-by-step through the types of work covered by this type of training, and also helps you to match your interest with the right potential career.
+One of the great resources they have is the Career Interest Activity Tool, which can take you step-by-step through the types of work covered by this type of training, and it can also help you to match your interest with the right potential career.
 To get you started, check out this worksheet which will tell you where to go on the website, walk you through the various activities, and if you like paper and pen, a way to track your answers and the results!

 The website will also walk you through the following FOUR KEY STEPS to successfully selecting and obtaining the right apprenticeship or traineeship:

 TAFE AND VET SECTOR

 TAFE or VET Sector training is provided by registered training organisations, both government funded and private.
 Providers and offerings vary between states and territories.
 Many offer face to face courses in regional areas, and also offer online study options.
 Here are some links to major providers or information pages:

 There are about 4000 registered training organisations in Australia, and they all provide different qualifications in different areas of expertise via different methods.
 You can find and compare the outcomes, duration and locations of nationally-accredited training from registered training providers at the My Skills website.

 These websites can help with a job search, and also with creating your resume.
 Once your resume is up to scratch, look online, ask around about jobs, and approach businesses: